coni2k/SS/Notes.md

 . retrieve only updated values from server - usedSquares + numbers count + availabilities!

-. try to remove Container classes! there is a problem about serialization but is it possible to make them compatible?
-How to serialize Read-Only properties with Json.Net?

 . validation; in general OK, but numpad values are ignored as well!

 . improve general (content) styling! general list template? + use jQuery animations